How do veins form?

 Our treatment options for varicose veins and spider veins

-Sclerotherapy is a technique that has been around for many years using the injection of a substance that seals the veins causing their walls to collapse therefore sealing and shutting them down.
+Sclerotherapy is a non surgical technique that has been around for many years using the injection of a TGA approved substance that seals the veins causing their walls to collapse therefore sealing and shutting them down.
+This process can take anywhere from 4-8 weeks.
 The fine needles used do not cause too much discomfort.
 A burning sensation may be present after the injection but this soon disappears after the treatment.
 Multiple treatments may be required and these are usually spread apart by some weeks.

 2. Vein Gogh – Ohmic Thermolysis